Frequently Asked Questions

 What is involved in the interview?

 We ask competitive applicants to come to Brown for an interview visit.
 This visit allows candidates to meet the Program faculty trainers, see our research facilities, and interact with current graduate students.
-Interviews for the Neuroscience Graduate Program will be held on February 23-25, 2012.
-Interviews for the Brown-NIH Graduate Partnership Program will take place on February 27-28, 2012 at Brown University and February 29-March 1, 2012 at the NIH.
+Interviews for the Neuroscience Graduate Program are usually in February.
+In 2015, interviews for the Brown-NIH Graduate Partnership Program will take place on February 18th & 19th, 2015 at the NIH and February 20th & 21st at Brown University.

 When are admissions decisions announced?